Aalakaalam: Production

 The film marks directorial debut of Jaya Krishnamoorthy.

 Reception

 Manigandan KR of Times Now rated 2.5 out of 5 star and noted that "The film has a powerful message to deliver but it is completely devoid of entertainment".
-Maalai Malar critic wrote that "Ishwari Rao's performance as the hero's mother is a major strength of the film.
-The climax scene is dazzling."
-Virakesari critic noted that "Appreciate the director for setting the climax scene differently.
-In that scene, Ishwari Rao gives her performance and captivates the hearts of the fans."
+Maalai Malar critic wrote that Easwari Rao's performance as the hero's mother is a major strength of the film and added that the climax scene is dazzling.
+Virakesari critic appreciated the director for setting the climax scene differently and felt that in that scene, Easwari Rao gives a good performance and captivates the hearts of the fans.